ADDosSantos/selenium-project-pom/README.md

 - Pytest-BDD for Cucumber TC parsing
 - using venv for virtual environment (separation between host and execution environment)
 - Multi-browser (Chrome and Firefox)
+- Pytest-xdist for Parallel Executions (if using Selenoid, default limitation is for 5 parallel sessions)
 - Webdriver (remote Chrome and Fire) Selenoid (http://localhost:4444) with UI (http://localhost:8080) for realtime viewing of execution and video capture
 - Execution videos downloaded from Selenoid to local machine.
 Video URL provided in console.
 - currently, cucumber.json reporting